ESTABLISHED: MARCH 2013

 The first model was the Diver One Silicon and that was going to be the only model, the Stainless Steel and the black NATO came shortly after, I was lucky I had a contact who could get me watches made in small numbers, I was also very lucky to get video footage diving from a Comex bell and I can imagine that’s the first and probably the only time you will see the owner of a diving watch company testing his own watch saturation diving in the North Sea.

-I had some time off work because the diving vessel I work on was undergoing a major refit so I had a go selling some watches online and got help from Lex at the Oceanictime Blogspot, a site I still sponsor, I got a good response as customers wanted quartz grab and go watches in 40mm and this took me to the forum Watches U Seek, Dive section, I have made some good friends and contacts there and I decided to sponsor the forum as I got a high level of support when certain members started attacking me and making threats, A forum member Bill Powell (user name Gaopa) takes all the pictures for the website, I have listened to a lot of the members advice and improved the first watches to make them more individual.
+I had some time off work as my diving vessel was undergoing a major refit so I had a go at selling some watches online and got help from Lex at the Oceanictime Blogspot, a site I still sponsor, I got a good response as customers wanted quartz grab and go watches in 40mm and this took me to the forum Watchuseek.com, Dive watch section, I have made some good friends and contacts there and I decided to sponsor the forum as I get a high level of support and have listened to a lot of the members advice and feedback from previous models, forum member Bill Powell (user name Gaopa) took these pictures on the history page.

 I ordered basic boxes for the watches but they were big and heavy, they would get damaged in the hold of the plane when I took them to work, I started sending them to the lads instead but they cost a lot to post.
 I needed some better packaging and then I remembered the Twist Boxes we get spare parts in, I never throw them away as they are brilliant for posting watches and watch parts, they are really light and strong, I found the company who made them and they were in Germany, they had an office in the UK and they told me they could make the correct size box for me but it would be the biggest size the machine could make, so I went for it and I am glad I did, I cut the foam myself and have lately just got round foam pieces cut for the lids which I also glue myself, I apply the dome sticker on the lid and this sets it off, this box saved £6 on shipping costs and one was ran over by the Royal Mail fork lift truck and was squashed, the watch was still working!

-I would like to thank all the customers of Scurfa Watches for helping us grow and be able to invest in new models, We have taken no money for ourselves and we are not looking to sell tens of thousands of watches only as many as Alison and I can handle, we turn down shops and outlets on a daily basis and think it's too early for magazines so we turn them down as well.
+I would like to thank all the customers of Scurfa Watches for helping us grow and be able to invest in new models, we take very little money for ourselves and are not looking to sell tens of thousands of watches, only what me and my wife Alison can handle.